Skip to main content

 FieldWhat to Enter

-HeadcountThe number of employees you plan to hire in this city.
+HeadcountThe number of employees you plan to hire.

-Average Annual CTCThe average Cost to Company per employee, in USD or INR.
+Avg Annual CTC (INR)The average Cost to Company per employee in INR.
 This is the total annual package before employer contributions and EOR fees.

 Step 3: Add More Scenarios